advocations/skype/Skype/WebSDK/docs/PTUIControlsConversationControl.md

 Inside of the previous callback method, add a callback to detect when one of the modalities in the conversation becomes `'Notified'`.

-When the state of the channel is changed to `'Notified'`, an invitation to has been received.
+When the state of the channel is changed to `'Notified'`, an invitation has been received.
 To show the <a href="//msdn.microsoft.com/skype/websdk/docs/conversationcontrol" target="">Conversation Control</a>, call the  **renderConversation** method of the `api` object passed as a parameter to the callback of the **initialize** function.

 >note: There is a known issue where adding modalities other than 'Chat' to the 'modalities' array in the second argument